Welcome to the 2020 Mandarins

-- Smoking and/or vaping in front of other corps/staff members is not acceptable.
+- Smoking and / or vaping in front of other corps/staff members is not acceptable.
 This includes rehearsals, performances, bus rides, and any other functions associated with the corps.
-Most of the schools and facilities at which we stay/perform are tobacco and nicotine-free campuses.
+Most of the schools and facilities at which we stay/perform are tobacco-free campuses.
 Please respect their regulations.

-- Alcohol use at any time is not allowed.
-This includes rehearsals, performances, bus rides and any other functions associated with the corps.
+- Alcohol use is not allowed at any time.
+This includes at rehearsals, performances, bus rides and any other functions associated with the corps.
 Most of the schools and facilities at which we stay/perform are alcohol-free campuses.
 Please respect their regulations.
 A violation will result in dismissal from the corps.

-- Illegal drug use at any time is not allowed.
-This includes rehearsals, performances, bus rides, and any other functions associated with the corps.
+- Illegal drug use is not allowed at any time.
+This includes at rehearsals, performances, bus rides, and any other functions associated with the corps.
 All of the schools and facilities at which we stay/perform are drug-free campuses.
 A violation will result in dismissal from the corps.